syncfusion-content/xamarin-docs/Xamarin/DataGrid/Scrolling.md

 ---
 layout: post
-title: Scrolling in Xamarin DataGrid control | Syncfusion
+title: Scrolling in Xamarin DataGrid control | Syncfusion®
-description: Learn here all about Scrolling support in Syncfusion Xamarin DataGrid (SfDataGrid) control and more.
+description: Learn here all about Scrolling support in Syncfusion® Xamarin DataGrid (SfDataGrid) control and more.
 platform: xamarin
 control: SfDataGrid
 documentation: ug